KROOF - Kranzberg Forest Roof Project - Interactions between beech and spruce in relation to drought

 The KROOF project includes two experimental approaches:

-the "KROOF-gradient", which is an experimental plot transect on Bavarian forest sites with different precipitation totals and
+"KROOF-gradient", which is an experimental plot transect on Bavarian forest sites with different precipitation totals

 Kranzberger Forst (longitude: 11° 39′ 42″ E, latitude: 48° 25′ 12″ N, elevation 490 m a.s.l.) is located in southern Germany, about 35 km northeast of Munich.
 The experimental area is about 0.5 ha and lies 490 m above sea level.
 The annual average precipitation is 750-800 mm per year, including 460-500 mm during the growing season (May-September).
 The annual average air temperature is 7.8 °C, with a seasonal average of 13.8 °C. At the site, pure and mixed stands of spruce and beech grow on Luvisol of loess over Tertiary sediments, which provide high nutrient and water supply (Göttlein et al. 2012; Pretzsch et al. 1998).
 From about 1 m soil depth, a relatively dense layer of sandy-silty loam almost completely prevents deeper root growth and thus water uptake (Häberle et al. 2012).